Joel Bitonio: Professional career

-2014 season

-Bitonio was considered one of the top offensive tackle prospects for the 2014 NFL Draft.
-He was drafted by the Cleveland Browns in the second round (35th overall) of the 2014 NFL Draft.
+Bitonio was considered one of the top offensive tackle prospects for the 2014 NFL draft.
+He was selected by the Cleveland Browns in the second round (35th overall) of the 2014 NFL draft.
+He was named to the PFWA All-Rookie Team.

-2015 season

 On December 7, 2015, Bitonio was placed on injured reserve.

-2016 season

 On October 14, 2016, Bitonio was again placed on injured reserve after sustaining a foot injury in Week 5.

-2017 season

 On March 9, 2017, Bitonio signed a five-year contract extension with the Browns through the 2022 season.
 He was named to his first Pro Bowl and was named second-team All-Pro after starting all 16 games at left guard.

-2020 season

-Bitonio was named to the 2020 NFL All-Pro Team, along with three of his teammates: defensive end Myles Garrett, tackle Jack Conklin, and fellow guard Wyatt Teller.
+Bitonio was named to the 2020 All-Pro Team, along with three of his teammates: defensive end Myles Garrett, tackle Jack Conklin, and fellow guard Wyatt Teller.
 Bitonio was placed on the reserve/COVID-19 list by the team on January 5, 2021, and activated on January 15.

-2021 season

 On November 10, 2021, Bitonio signed a three-year, $48 million contract extension through the 2025 season.